WildCodeSchool/2023-02-JS-FT-Lyon-P3-Externatic/READMEen.md

 ## Usage
 Once the application is up and running, users can access it through their web browsers or mobile devices.
 Admins can log in to the admin panel to manage users and monitor the platform's activity.
 Companies can create accounts and post job listings, while candidates can browse available positions, apply, and upload their resumes.

+If you want to log as an admin, here is the informations : (email: admin@mail.com / password: adminpass)